 The Shark R87 is a similar model.
-We did not find any differences between the two except for a price and design.
+We did not find any differences between the two except for the price and design.

-- The R85 model has a bigger dustbin which makes it suitable for pet hair.
+- A bigger dustbin which makes the R85 suitable for pet hair;

 - The R85 has more sensitive to obstacle sensors that provide better navigation.